Málaga is more than a beach destination for sun-starved Northern Europeans.

 If Málaga is your only stop in Andalusia, do attend a flamenco show on one of your evenings there.
 This tablas (flamenco venue) has been highly rated by other travellers.

 >>> CLICK HERE TO BOOK YOUR FLAMENCO TICKET

 DAY 2: PICASSO AND THE BEACH

-The second day of your Málaga weekend itinerary is a little more relaxed.
+The second half of your Málaga 2-day itinerary is a little more relaxed.